Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Method

 \subsection{Local Refinement}

-The second stage of our refinement aims to finely tune $\D_0^c$, arriving at $\D_0$.
+The last refinement stage aims to finetune $\D_0^c$, arriving at $\D_0$.
 Therefore, we jointly optimize depth values $z$ with vertex image coordinates $u,v$ and interject mesh decimation steps in between.
-The local refinement step aligns the surface mesh with edges in the image and adjusts depth values to finely describe the surface.
+The local refinement step aligns the triangle edges with silhouettes in the image and adjusts depth values to accurately trace the surface.

-\paragraph{Depth Refinement.} To efficiently optimize depths, we introduce an inverse scaling factor $f_z$ per vertex which serves as the optimizable parameter.

-Note that local depth refinement is not optimized during the coarse refinement, but rather started afterwards.

-\paragraph{Coordinate Refinement.} We further introduce the optimizable image space offsets $\Delta u, \Delta v$ per vertex, thus allowing for a piece-wise linear approximation of silhouettes. $\Delta u, \Delta v$ are applied to the vertices with
+We introduce the per-vertex inverse scaling factor $f_z$ and image space offsets $\Delta u, \Delta v$, thus allowing for a piece-wise linear approximation of silhouettes, as optimizable parameters: